Transcripts are the official document of the student's academic work at a college or university.

 Important notes before beginning this process:

 Transcript Evaluations are currently estimated to take up to 90 Business Days or 18 Weeks depending on the district workload.
 This means an evaluation request should be submitted within the first semester that you attend in order to ensure an accurate education plan, financial aid, and timely graduation.

 Transcript Evaluations DO NOT take place on college campuses.
 All evaluation requests are sent to the District from all of our campuses, San Diego Miramar, Mesa, and City College.

 It is highly recommended that students speak with counseling prior to submitting a request for evaluation as any changes that need to be made to an Education Pattern will require that the process begin again (email@example.com).

-- Student will confirm that the district has posted the transcript as "received" by emailing email@example.com or calling (619) 388-7840.
+- Confirm that the district has posted the transcript as "received" by emailing email@example.com or calling (619) 388-7840.
 (DO NOT submit a request prior to verifying receipt).

 - Once confirmed, visit the Online Submission Page.
 After reading the directions on completing a form with Adobe, scroll to Counseling/Evaluation/Graduation Forms and respond to the Yes or No question to reveal the clickable forms.

-- Fill out the questionnaire and be sure to use a valid email address as all correspondence regarding the submission will be sent to the email provided here.
+- Fill out the form and be sure to use a valid email address as all correspondence regarding the submission will be sent to the email provided here.

 - IGETC ONLY: If clearing Language other than English (LOTE) with high school language classes, please submit a copy of an unofficial high school transcript as well and comment "HS LOTE" in the comment section.